 Chef Uong was the Grand Champion of Chopped Grill Masters television show and was personally tapped by Andrew Zimmern to serve as Executive Chef of his restaurant, Lucky Cricket.
-Mister Mao will open early summer in New Orleans.
+Mister Mao opened on July 24, 2021, in New Orleans.

 - 2 lbs. beef tenderloin (filet) thinly sliced

 - 3 Tbsp. sugar